pingooio/pingoo/docs/listeners.md

 # Listeners

-Listeners are the entrypoints of
+Listeners are the addresses, ports and protcols that Pingoo listen to.

 **pingoo.yml**
 ```yml